Stmated/omnigen/README.md

 And to make your generated code work for you.
 With you.
 In actual projects.

+## How it works:
+Every code generation goes through these steps:
+* Conversion from schema to common model
+* Execution of transformers over the common model
+* Conversion from common model to Abstract Syntax Tree (AST)
+* Execution of transformers over the AST
+* Conversion from AST to Concrete Syntax Tree (CST)
+* Execution of transformers over the CST
+* Conversion of CST to strings by use of renderers
+* Outputting of strings to disk or other target

+By splitting the work in these many steps, it means we have many different layers of specificity to make our code generation.

+It means that we can create re-usable parts of code that we can use for many different languages.
+Adding support for new languages should hence be quite easy, since most languages share many common factors.

 ## Supported Inputs
 * OpenApi3 (coming)
 * OpenApi2 - Swagger (coming)